32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 18. Hummus wrap box

-Hummus is the go-to option for many vegans when it comes to a light snack, but that doesn’t mean it can’t be as delicious as some of the other options mentioned here.
-A veggie wrap filled with hummus alongside some thinly sliced cheese and bell pepper can make the dish burst with Mediterranean flavors.
+Hummus is the go-to option for many vegans for a light snack, but that doesn’t mean it can’t be as delicious as the other options mentioned here.
+A veggie wrap filled with hummus, thinly sliced cheese, and bell pepper can make the dish burst with Mediterranean flavors.
+Did you know that one tablespoon of homemade hummus can give you 3.02g of carbs and 0.7g of protein?
+(19).

 protip_icon Quick tip